PrestaShop/prestashop-specs/content/1.7/back-office/dashboard/dashboard.md

  - **Online visitors**
  - **Active shopping carts**
  - **Currently Pending**
-    - **Orders** - when pressed reditrects to the Orders page.
+    - **Orders** - when pressed, redirects to the Orders list page.
     - **Return/Exchanges** - when pressed, redirects to the Merchandise Returns page.
-    - **Abandoned Carts** - when pressed, redirects to the Shopping Carts page.
+    - **Abandoned Carts** - when pressed, redirects to the Shopping Carts list page.
     - **Out of stock products** - when pressed, redirects to the Monitoring page.
  - **Notifications**
     - **New Messages** - when pressed, redirects to the Customer Service page.
     - **Product Reviews** - when pressed, redirects to the Configure page.
  - **Customers & Newsletters (Displays the time frame which is enabled)**
-    - **New customers** - when pressed, redirects to the Manage your Customers page.
+    - **New customers** - when pressed, redirects to the Customers list page.
-    - **New subscriptions** - when pressed, redirects to the Stats page.
+    - **New subscriptions** - when pressed, redirects to the Stats > Newsletter page.
-    - **Total subscribers** - when pressed, redirects to the Configure page.
+    - **Total subscribers** - when pressed, redirects to the configuration's page of the ps_emailsubscription module
  - **Traffic (Displays the time frame which is enabled)**
     - **Link to your Google Analytics account** - when pressed, redirects to the Module manager page.
-    - **Visits** - when pressed, redirects to the Stats page.
+    - **Visits** - when pressed, redirects to the Stats > Stats dashboard page.
-    - **Unique visitors** - when pressed, redirects to the Stats page.
+    - **Unique visitors** - when pressed, redirects to the Stats > Visits and visitors page.
-    - **Traffic Sources** - below shows the sources by which the shop is reached, a circle graph below visualizes the statistics.
+    - **Traffic Sources** - the sources from which the shop is reached are displayed in a circle graph below the statistics.